-Our tenant screening services business is subject to a number of complex laws that are subject to varying interpretations, including the Fair Credit Reporting Act ("FCRA") and the related regulations.
+Our tenant screening services business is subject to a number of complex laws that are subject to varying interpretations, including without limitation the Fair Credit Reporting Act (the "FCRA") and related regulations.
 The FCRA has recently been the subject of multiple class-based litigation proceedings, as well as numerous regulatory inquiries and enforcement actions.
-In addition, entities such as the Federal Trade Commission ("FTC") and the Consumer Financial Protection Bureau ("CFPB") have the authority to promulgate rules and regulations that may impact our customers and our business.
-Although we attempt to structure and adapt our tenant screening services to comply with these laws and regulations, we may from time to time be found to be in violation of them.
-Further, regardless of our compliance with applicable laws and regulations, we may from time to time be subject to regulatory inquiries enforcement actions, class-based litigation or indemnity demands.
+In addition, entities such as the Federal Trade Commission (the "FTC") and the Consumer Financial Protection Bureau ("CFPB") have the authority to promulgate rules and regulations that may impact our customers and our business.
+Although we attempt to structure and adapt our tenant screening services to comply with these and other relevant laws and regulations, we may from time to time be found to be in violation of them.
+Further, regardless of our compliance with applicable laws and regulations, we may from time to time be subject to regulatory inquiries, enforcement actions, class-based litigation or indemnity demands.

-As we have previously announced, we are in the process of settling a class action lawsuit related to alleged violations of the FCRA.
-In addition, and as also previously announced, we received a Civil Investigative Demand ("CID") from the FTC in December 2018 requesting certain information relating to our compliance with the FCRA in connection with our tenant screening services business.
+As we have discussed, we recently settled a class action lawsuit related to alleged violations of the FCRA.
+In addition, and as previously announced, we received a CID from the FTC in December 2018 requesting certain information relating to our compliance with the FCRA in connection with our tenant screening services business.
+Further, we received a Request for Information from the Civil Rights Division (Housing and Civil Enforcement Section) of the U.S. Department of Justice in July 2019 requesting certain information relating to our compliance with the Servicemembers Civil Relief Act in connection with our tenant screening services business.
+(For additional information regarding legal proceedings, refer to Note 9, Commitments and Contingencies of our Condensed Consolidated Financial Statements.)
 Due to the large number of tenant screening transactions in which we participate, our potential liability in an enforcement action or a class action lawsuit could be significant, especially given that certain applicable laws and regulations provide for fines or penalties on a per occurrence basis.
 The existence of any such enforcement action or class action lawsuit, whether meritorious or not, may adversely affect our ability to attract customers, result in the loss of existing customers, harm our reputation and cause us to incur defense costs or other expenses.
 Any of the foregoing events may negatively affect our business, financial condition, operating results and, ultimately, our stock price.